derekthecool/PloverStenoDictionaries/plover/programming.md

 ## Containerization Applications

+Quick commands for container programs docker and podman.

+Wow, getting `\t` to print correctly in the `ps` command below was hard.
+Check it out for reference.
+I used this [guide](https://stackoverflow.com/questions/50667371/docker-ps-output-formatting-list-only-names-of-running-containers) for the better `ps` printing.

 ```yaml
 TKPW*ET/TK-BG : curl -sSL https://get.docker.com/ | sh # Easy script to install docker and docker compose
 TK-BG : docker{^ ^}